On the Power of Foundation Models: Categorical Framework of Self-supervised Learning

-\begin{mythm}[Power on fine tuning] Ideally, given enough resources, $h_\cat$ can solve any task $F: \cat\rightarrow \set$. \end{mythm} \begin{proof} Applying Lemma~\ref{thm:yoneda-extension}, we know that with enough training data for the downstream task, computational power, and a fine tuning model $h$ that learns $h_\cat^ {\dag} F$ perfectly, we can concatenate $h$ with $f$, to solve the task $F$. \end{proof}
+\begin{proof} Applying Lemma~\ref{thm:yoneda-extension}, we know that with enough training data for the downstream task, computational power, and a fine tuning model $h$ that learns $h_\cat^ {\dag} T$ perfectly, we can concatenate $h$ with $f$, to solve the task $T$. \end{proof}

 The downstream tasks considered in Theorem~\ref{thm:fine-tuning} are based on the structure in $\cat$, not the data content in the dataset.
 As a result, the category defined by \cite{gidaris2018unsupervised} still has very simple group-structure, but with Theorem~\ref{thm:fine-tuning} it is possible to solve more diverse tasks.
 For example, we can map all the objects to the same output, which cannot be achieved with prompt tuning.
-Theorem~\ref{thm:fine-tuning} conveys the importance of pretext task, as more informative pretext tasks will create more structured category $\cat$, which further improves the power of fine tuning on $\cat^\wedge$.
+Theorem~\ref{thm:fine-tuning} conveys the importance of pretext task, as more informative pretext tasks will create more structured category $\cat$, which further improves the power of fine tuning on $\cat^\vee$.

 Even with very informative $\cat$, Theorem~\ref{thm:fine-tuning} only provides a raw upper bound with strong assumptions on the resources needed.
 By contrast, empirically the fine tuning step is usually done with a small network.
 Therefore, instead of treating it as a strong backup of what people are doing right now, it is more like exhibiting the future possibility.
-In other words, it implies that by transforming the objects to the corresponding feature space $\cat^\wedge$, we have captured all the information encoded in $\cat$.
+In other words, it implies that by transforming the objects to the corresponding feature space $\cat^\vee$, we have captured all the information encoded in $\cat$.